 - What options of sequencing output are available when placing an experiment order for the NovaSeq X platform?

-- How many sequence reads are typically delivered by one lane on a 10B flow cell?
+- How many sequence reads are typically delivered by one lane of a sequencing flow cell?

 - What length of index reads are supported on the NovaSeq?